Kansas Jayhawks men's basketball: Coaches

 Despite having a program for over 120 years, the Jayhawks have only had 8 head coaches.
-Four of their coaches have been elected to the Hall of Fame as a coach.
+Four of their coaches have been inducted to the Hall of Fame as a coach.
 The longest tenured coach was Phog Allen at 39 seasons, while the shortest tenured coach was Larry Brown, who coached for 5 seasons.
-Allen also has the most wins in Kansas basketball history with 590.
-The next closest coach is current head coach Bill Self, who has won over 500 games.
+Bill Self, the current head coach, is the winningest coach in team history with 591.
+Allen is the next closest to Self with 590 wins.
 Ted Owens is the only coach in program history to have been fired.
 Allen and Harp are the only Jayhawk coaches to have also played at the school.
 Self had his first coaching job as an assistant under Brown at Kansas.